ME495-EmbeddedSystems/hw3group-HockeyBot/hockeybot/README.md

 * The hardware must be set up by connecting the RealSense camera via USB cable.

 ## **Contents**
-1. The `hockeybot` package contains the following nodes:
+The `hockeybot` package contains:
+1. nodes:
 * `main`:  This node receives data from the CV node to be passed into the trajectory calculations node (Traj_Calc).
 It also receives the calculations back from Traj_Calc for additional processing to ultimately be passed into the SimpleMove API.